bbulson/pdf-form-validator/README.md

 Scalable processing of multiple forms with no code changes

-CI/CD integration using GitHub Actions for repeatable test execution
+CI/CD integration using GitHub Actions (YAML workflow) to automatically process and validate all PDF files

 🧭 How It Works